A supercomputing framework for solving PDEs by hybrid parallelism.

-Another optional dependency is CUDA, which needs to be separately installed and configured.
+CUDA needs to be separately installed and configured.
 For using meshes with more then 35 million cells, SCOTCH-5.1 is recommended.
 METIS-4 has issues on memory allocation for large graphs.

-There are three steps to install SOLVCON:
+The three steps to install:

 Obtain the latest release from https://bitbucket.org/yungyuc/solvcon/downloads .
 Unpack the source tarball.

 Get into the source tree and run SCons to build the binary codes: